Freelance Writing Services

 About Me

-I am a national award-winning journalist, having received the 2022 Folio:Eddie and Ozzie Award and the 2022 AZBEE national Bronze Award of Excellence and Mid-Atlantic Region Silver Award for my stories for an e-book for EMS World magazine, '9/11: 20 Years Later'.
+I am a 10-time award-winning journalist, including having received the 2022 Folio:Eddie and Ozzie Award and the 2022 AZBEE national Bronze Award of Excellence and Mid-Atlantic Region Silver Award for my stories for an e-book for EMS World magazine, '9/11: 20 Years Later'.
 Journalism has been in my blood ever since I was in junior high school, where I served as the editor of the student newspaper.
 I went on to become the editor of my high school newspaper.
 During my senior year of high school, I landed a job at my hometown weekly newspaper - The Wyandotte News-Herald.
 From there, I attended Central Michigan University, where I worked as a copy editor and a reporter on the student newspaper, CM LIFE, and executed an internship at the Saginaw News until I graduated with honors and a Bachelor's Degree in Journalism, with minors in political science and psychology.
 I then took a job as a reporter at the now-defunct Scripps-Howard newspaper The Hollywood Sun-Tattler in Hollywood, Florida.
 After two years, I was hired at the Fort Lauderdale News and Sun-Sentinel (now called the South Florida Sun-Sentinel) where I covered politics, religion, human interest features and education.
 I won the Newsmaker Award from the Florida Teaching Profession/National Education Association for Distinguished News Coverage of Public Education in Florida.
-My work has also appeared in the award-winning PRIME and Water & Wastes Digest.
-In 1991, I established a business as a freelance writer and have developed specialties in B2B, writing primarily about first responders, dentistry, the environment,construction, infrastructure, school transportation, landscaping, and some consumer-facing articles.
+My work has also appeared in the award-winning PRIME magazine and Water & Wastes Digest.
+In 1991, I established a business as a freelance writer and have developed specialties in B2B, writing primarily about emergency medicine, dentistry, the environment,construction, infrastructure, school transportation, landscaping, and some consumer-facing articles.
 I have earned honors in the Cassell Network of Writers/Florida Freelance Writers Association writing competitions.
-I am a member of the Society of Professional Journalists, the Society of Environmental Journalists, the American Society of Business Publication Editors, and the Association of Health Care Journalists.
+I am a member of the Society of Professional Journalists, the Society of Environmental Journalists, the American Society of Business Publication Editors, the American Society of Journalists and Authors, and the Association of Health Care Journalists.

 READ WHAT OTHERS HAVE WRITTEN ABOUT ME